cpjobling/eg-247-textbook/README.md

-# EG-247 Signals and Systems
+# EG-247 Digital Signal Processing

 A collection of resources created and distributed by Dr Chris Jobling, College of Engineering, Swansea University.